bschilder/Hippo_Eco/README.md

 # Hippo_Eco

-A interactive report of the results from this study is available here:
+An interactive report of the results from this study is available here:
 https://bschilder.github.io/Hippo_Eco/HPsubfield_eco.html